mathworks/matlab-circleci-orb/README.md

 ```

 ### Build Across Multiple Platforms
 The `install` command supports the Linux&reg;, Windows&reg;, and macOS platforms.
-Use a matrix job to run a build using the MATLAB build tool on all the supported platforms.
-This pipeline runs three jobs.
+Use a [matrix job](https://circleci.com/docs/using-matrix-jobs/) to run a build using the MATLAB build tool on all the supported platforms.
+This pipeline runs the specified job three times.

 ```YAML
 strategy: